hazelcast/hazelcast-nodejs-client/README.md

 - `executeOnEntries` can process all entries in a map with a defined predicate.
 Predicate is optional.

-In the Node.js client, an `EntryProcessor` should be `IdentifiedDataSerializable` or `Portable` because server should be able to deserialize it to process.
+In the Node.js client, an `EntryProcessor` should be `IdentifiedDataSerializable` or `Portable` because the server should be able to deserialize it to process.

-An `EntryProcessor` which is `IdentifiedDataSerializable` example is shown below.
+The following is an example for `EntryProcessor` which is `IdentifiedDataSerializable`.

 ```javascript
 function IdentifiedEntryProcessor(value) {